changswap/changswap-document/products/lottery/lottery-faq.md

   | First 6 numbers                    | 40%             |
   | Burn                               | 20%             |

-## Can I swap my tickets back to CAKE?
+## Can I swap my tickets back to CHANG?

-No, once purchased you will not be able to convert your ticket back to CAKE.
+No, once purchased you will not be able to convert your ticket back to CHANG.

 ## If I win, do I need to manually claim the prize?